namritha-maddali/eBPF-for-iSCSI/documentation/Basic iSCSI Setup.md

 * Install `target-cli` and enable on the system.
 * Ensure that the firewall is not blocking the port that is used by your target to listen for iSCSI commands.
-* Create disks for each lun present in the iscsi folder present on the target system using this command: `create disk /iscsi_luns/lun.img`
+* Create disks for each LUN present in the iscsi folder present on the target system using this command: `create disk /iscsi_luns/lun.img`
-* Next create an iqn for the target in `/iscsi/` and create luns corresponding to the previously created disks.
+* Next create an iqn for the target in `/iscsi/` and create LUNs corresponding to the previously created disks.
 * Create an iqn in the `/acls/` directory using the initiator's iqn value.
-This step ensures that the system is mapped to the luns
+This step ensures that the system is mapped to the LUNs
 * Set authentication of `tpg1` to 1 if required and set the `username` and `password` in the initiator iqn folder.
 * Save the configuration in the root `/` before exiting.